Temporary Pacemaker in Lyme Carditis: Reversible Heart Block Case

 The patient presented with a syncopal episode with no prodrome, shortness of breath and weakness, according to the case study, entitled Electrocardiographic progression of acute Lyme disease.

 “Syncope with no prodrome” means he fainted without warning.
 No lightheadedness beforehand.
-No gradual onset.
-One moment conscious, next moment unconscious on the floor.
-This pattern indicates severe cardiac pathology — his heart rate had dropped so low that brain perfusion ceased within seconds.
+One moment conscious, next moment unconscious.
+This pattern indicates severe cardiac pathology, where heart rate drops abruptly and cerebral perfusion is compromised.

 Diagnosis and Immediate Intervention